cori-peck/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     return 2 + bunnyEars(bunnies-1) O(n)

     This is a recursive function since it calls itself, droping one 'n' per recursion until it reaches the base case.
 Time complexity = O(n)

+Exercise II:

+Binary Search - Time Complexity = O(log(n))

+start at floor one as your base case determine mid point of all the floors if egg breaks, the search would go to the lower floors of the building if egg doesn't break, the search would go to the upper floors repeat until we find the answer at floor f